-Cyber insurances are designed to cover losses and liabilities caused by cyber incidents such as data breaches, business interruption, health repercussions and equipment damage \cite{cyberinsurance_def}.
-The global cyber insurance market is expected to grow from \$4.8 billion in 2018 to \$28.6 billion in 2026, with a compound average annual growth rate of 24.9\% \cite{insurance_market}.
-At the same time, the contribution of the energy sector to this market remains thin relative to the banking and financial service, Information Technology (IT), and healthcare sectors.
-However, with the proliferation of high-impact cyberattacks on the energy sector, such as the Colonial Pipeline attack in May 2021, cyber insurances have gained prominent attention \cite{colonial}.
-Nevertheless, present risk modeling and insurance evaluation techniques treat the electricity sector similarly to the IT sector and do not account for physical aspects of electricity delivery \cite{insurance_market}.
-Such considerations may lead to erroneous insurance policies and reduce viability of these mechanisms.
-In fact, a lack of domain-specific risk modeling techniques has already affected the bottom line of the cyber insurance industry.
+Cyber insurance is designed to cover losses and liabilities caused by cyber incidents such as, data breaches, business interruption, health repercussions and equipment damage \cite{cyberinsurance_def}.
+The global cyber insurance market is expected to grow from \$4.8 billion in 2018 to \$28.6 billion in 2026, a compound average annual growth rate of 24.9\% \cite{insurance_market}.
+The contribution of the energy sector to this market is minuscule relative to the banking and financial services, information technology, and healthcare sectors.
+However, with the proliferation of high-impact cyberattacks in the energy sector, such as the Colonial Pipeline attack in May 2021, cyber insurance has gained prominent attention \cite{colonial}.
+Nevertheless, present risk modeling and insurance evaluation techniques treat the energy sector similarly to the information technology sector and do not account for the physical aspects of energy delivery \cite{insurance_market}.
+Such considerations may lead to erroneous insurance policies reducing their viability.
+A lack of domain-specific risk modeling techniques impact the bottom line of the cyber insurance industry.
 For example, the loss ratio of the US cyber insurers increased from 47\% in 2019 to 73\% in 2020 \cite{fitch}.